-Here are some questions to ask yourself to help you generate some ideas for your content:
+Here are some questions to ask yourself, to help you generate ideas for your content:

 It might be tough to answer some of these.
 You might have to poll some of the ladies in your warm market or your followers to find good answers to these questions.
 But, when you really nail down the answers to these questions, you’ll have a content goldmine.